 FERPA - Student Privacy Rights - Annual Notice

-The Family Educational Rights and Privacy Act (FERPA) afford students certain rights with respect to their education records:
+The Family Educational Rights and Privacy Act (FERPA) affords students the following rights in regard to their education records:

-- The right to inspect and review your student education records within 45 days of the day the college receives a request for the access.
-Students should submit written requests to the Registrar identifying the records they wish to inspect.
 The registrar will make arrangements for access and notify you of the time and place where the records may be inspected.
-If the records are not maintained by the registrar, he/she shall advise you of the correct official to whom the request should be addressed.
+If the records are not maintained by the Office of the Registrar and Academic Records, the registrar will advise you to whom your request should be addressed.

-- The right to request the amendment of your student education records that you believe is inaccurate or misleading.
+The right to request changes to your education records that you believe are inaccurate or misleading.
 Please write the college official responsible for the record, identify the part of the record you want changed, and specify why it is inaccurate or misleading.
-If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise him/her of the right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right of hearing.
+If SLCC decides not to amend the record as requested, the college will notify you of the decision and advise you of the right to a hearing on your request.
+Additional information regarding the hearing procedures will be provided when you’re notified of the hearing.

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by Salt Lake Community College to comply with the requirements of FERPA.
-The name and address of office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C., 20202-4605.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by SLCC to comply with FERPA requirements.
+Contact: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C., 20202-4605.

 - Telephone number

 - Date of birth

 - Major field of study